Submitty/submitty.github.io/_docs/sysadmin/update.md

       v.1.0.3 (release date: 11/15/2017).

-3.  __Usually you can skip this step...__  but it may be necessary to update the installed base linux system packages.
+3.  _NOTE: Usually you can skip this step._

+    It may be necessary to update the installed base linux system packages.
 This should be safe to re-run on an existing Submitty system installation.
 Note that it will ask you to confirm some system configuration settings, pressing return at each prompt will keep your current configurations.

     ```
     sudo /usr/local/submitty/GIT_CHECKOUT_Submitty/.setup/install_system.sh
     ```

-    Note: This step automatically launches the step below...
+    _NOTE: This step automatically launches the step below._

 4. Then re-install the Submitty source code.
 This should take less